-Your AC is chugging away through another Kansas City summer and then your cold air stops blasting.
-You call an air conditioning technician to come to your home and evaluate the problem and by the time it’s all said and done you’re going to have to pay a chuck of change for the repair.
-So at what point should you call it a day and just replace your current A/C equipment?
+Your AC is working away through another Kansas City summer and then your cold air stops blasting.
+You call an air conditioning technician to come to your home and evaluate the problem and the next thing you know you’re going to have to pay a steep price for the repair.
+So at what point should you give up and just upgrade your current A/C equipment?

-Obviously the older your system gets, the more it’s likely to breakdown and lose efficiency.
-Air conditioners over nine years old are actually much less efficient than the current energy-efficient models available today.
-But if your air conditioner is more than 15 years old, you are likely to invest more money over time to keep it operating than if you just bought a new, energy-efficient air conditioning system.
+Naturally the older your system gets, the more it’s likely to breakdown and lose efficiency.
+Air conditioning systems over nine years old are actually much less efficient than the current energy-efficient systems available today.
+But if your air conditioner is more than 15 years old, odds are you are going to put in more money over time to keep it operating than if you just bought a new, energy-efficient air conditioner.

-To continue with the theme above, ultimately it’s going to cost more to buy parts and repair issues than it would to just buy a new air conditioning system.
-Another issue to remember is R-22, the typical refrigerant for old A/C equipment, is being discontinued for the welfare of the environment.
-If your AC was manufactured before 2010, you will soon see a spike in the fee for your refrigerant until you replace your equipment.
+To continue with the above theme, ultimately it’s going to cost more to buy parts and fix issues than it would to just buy a new air conditioning system.
+Another issue to remember is R-22, the common refrigerant for old air conditioning equipment, is being discontinued for the well-being of the environment.
+If your air conditioning system was produced before 2010, you will soon see a spike in the cost of your refrigerant until you replace your equipment.

-Engineering is always improving and with that comes more energy-efficient AC equipment.
-Systems now tend to cost less to run because they are capable of cooling the home more efficiently, decreasing your energy bills – and who doesn’t like that?
+Technology is always improving and with that comes more energy-efficient A/C systems.
+Systems now tend to cost less to run because they are capable of cooling the home more efficiently, decreasing your energy bills – and who doesn’t want that?

-To schedule your no-charge in-home estimate to replace your current inefficient air conditioning system, call Neal Harris Service Experts Heating, Air Conditioning & Plumbing at 816-787-0500.
-We will come over, evaluate your current cooling system, and go over all of your options with you so you can make the best choice for your home.
-For more information regarding if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+To schedule a no-charge in-home estimate to replace your current inefficient air conditioning system, call Neal Harris Service Experts at 816-787-0500.
+We will visit your home, evaluate your current cooling system, and review all of your options with you so you can make the best decision for your home.
+For more information regarding if now is the best time to upgrade, call today for a free in-home consultation.